PabloRoves/heic-converter/README.md

 2. **Select an HEIC Image:** Click the "Choose File" button and select an HEIC image from your local storage.

+3. **Select the output file type jpeg or pdf:** Select between the options.

-3. **Generate jpeg:** Once the image is loaded, click "Create JPEG" button.
-The application will convert the HEIC image to JPEG image with the same name and extension ".jpeg".
+4. **Convert:** Once the image is loaded, click "Convert" button.
+The application will convert the HEIC image to JPEG/PDF with the same name and download the file in your default download location.

-## Features

-- **HEIC Support:** Uploads and converts HEIC images to a more widely compatible format (JPEG).
-- **JPEG Generation:** Creates a JPEG converted image.
-- **Error Handling:** Provides informative error messages in the console for troubleshooting.

-## Additional Notes

-- The converted JPEG file will be saved in your default download location.
-- This application is intended for development and demonstration purposes.
-Consider performance optimization and security measures for production deployments.

 ## Technologies Used